Aaron Bailey

 where there doesnt appear to be corresponding JobFailureSensorContext.
 I am trying to figure it out on my own - but having little success.
 Updated documentation for job failure / msteams notifications sure would be helpful.
-Thanks!jamie
+Thanks!

 hook_url=os.getenv("TEAMS_WEBHOOK_URL")